 There are past examples of success we can look to, where nations came to agreement on policies to mitigate other emerging global environmental threats, whether it be the passage of the Clean Air Acts in the 1970s to deal with the threat of acid rain, or passage of the Montreal Protocol in 1984 to ban the production of CFCs, which were known to be damaging the stratospheric ozone layer.
 These past examples show that nations can join together in binding agreements to confront emerging global environmental threats before these threats reach catastrophic magnitudes.
 Dealing with climate change is admittedly more difficult, as carbon emissions are at the very heart of our current global energy economy, and simple solutions (such as installing scrubbers in smokestacks in the case of acid rain), or ready substitutes (replacing CFCs with other non-ozone-destroying substitutes as propellants in spray cans) are far more challenging to come by.
 Clearly, confronting global climate change will require greater will and greater global cooperation than has ever been called for before.
 Nonetheless, we can look with guarded optimism at these past successes and use them as instructive road maps as we seek to deal with the problem of global climate change.

-Finally, at the Paris summit in December 2015, the Paris Agreement was composed by consensus of the nearly 200 attending parties of the UNFCCC (countries plus the EU), and became legally binding in November 2016 after sufficient parties representing enough of world's greenhouse gas emissions ratified the agreement - including, in particular, the United States and China.
+Finally, at the Paris summit in December 2015, the Paris Agreement was composed by consensus of the nearly 200 attending parties of the UNFCCC (countries plus the EU), and became legally binding in November 2016 after sufficient parties representing enough of the world's greenhouse gas emissions ratified the agreement - including, in particular, the United States and China.
 Each participating party has been required to set an emission reduction target - a Nationally Determined Contribution (NDC) - but the chosen amount is voluntary, and no enforcement mechanism is in place.
 It was agreed that the goal would be to limit global warming to "well below 2 C above pre-industrial levels", but also "to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels".
 Course author's Michael Mann's statement on the agreement can be found here.

 Climate change is but just one of many global environmental threats we now face.
 Dealing with these threats in a way that allows us to continue to meet the basic needs of the people on this planet including food, water, shelter, and quality of life, while still maintaining the health of our environment, is the challenge of sustainable development.
 While the goals of economic growth and environmental sustainability may sometimes seem to be in competition in the short-term, we have seen that in the long-term the threat of environmental degradation and collapse potentially trumps all other considerations.
 Without a healthy and functioning planet, we cannot sustain the increasingly large global population projected by demographic forecasts.
 If we accept these assumptions, then the object of governmental policies must be to grow our economy while preserving our environment—the challenge, again, of sustainable development.
-As developed nations are currently on the most consumptive, unsustainable path, any hopes for environmental sustainability will require fundamental societal changes in developing nations, and a transfer of technology and assistance to developing and undeveloped nations to insure that they grow their own economies in a manner that is more consistent with environmental sustainability than that of the industrial nations in the past.
+As developed nations are currently on the most consumptive, unsustainable path, any hopes for environmental sustainability will require fundamental societal changes in developing nations, and a transfer of technology and assistance to developing and undeveloped nations to ensure that they grow their own economies in a manner that is more consistent with environmental sustainability than that of the industrial nations in the past.

-Within each of the sectors contributing to global carbon emissions and climate change, we can, indeed see opportunities for mitigation that more broadly serve the larger goal of sustainable development.
+Within each of the sectors contributing to global carbon emissions and climate change, we can indeed see opportunities for mitigation that more broadly serve the larger goal of sustainable development.
 Recycling, for example, saves costs, reduces carbon emissions, and preserves raw materials.
 Switching to a renewable energy economy will create new industries and economic opportunities, and new jobs.
 And so on.

 |Mitigation Options -->||Improving Energy Efficiency||Reforestation||Deforestation avoidance||Incineration of waste||Recycling||Switching from domestic fossil fuel to imported alternative energy||Switching from imported fossil fuel to domestic alternative energy|